 Humana conducts an annual provider satisfaction survey that includes questions to evaluate provider satisfaction with our services, such as claims, communications, utilization management and provider services.
-Providers are randomly selected and are kept anonymous.
 We encourage you to participate and respond to the survey as the results are analyzed and used to develop provider-related quality improvement initiatives.